SpiderOak/nimbus.io/docs/developers_guide.rst

 X-NIMBUS-IO-Timestamp
 +++++++++++++++++++++

-To provide some protection against replay attacks, the authentication signature contains a timestamp field.
+To limit the useful lifetime of an authentication signature, the signature includes a timestamp.
 In order for the server to verify the signature, a special header must be provided in the request with the same timestamp used to generate the signature.
 The header is X-NIMBUS-IO-Timestamp, and the value is the timestamp detailed in Authentication Signature.

 For example:

 X-NIMBUS-IO-Timestamp: 1276808600

-Important

-The timestamp must agree within 10 minutes of that on the server, or the server will reject the authentication.
-Please synchronize your clock to an NTP server or otherwise make sure it is correct.

 Authentication Example
 ++++++++++++++++++++++